 Other notable authors who contributed to this book include Ian Doescher (“Palpatine”), Keiron Gillen (“The Trigger”), Pablo Hidalgo (“The Verge of Greatness”), John Jackson Miller (“Rites”), Gary Whitta (“Raymus”), Ashley Eckstein and E. K. Johnston (“By Whatever Sun”), Christie Golden (“The Bucket”), to name just a fraction.
 It is worth noting the authors forsook compensation.
 All monies were donated to First Book, a charitable organization that provides educational material to children in need.

-While From a Certain Point of View is a celebration of A New Hope, there were call-backs to the prequel era, The Clone Wars, Rogue One, Star Wars Rebels, and the new canon being explored in both the novels and the Marvel comics.
+While is a celebration of A New Hope, there were call-backs to the prequel era, The Clone Wars, Rogue One, Star Wars Rebels, and the new canon being explored in both the novels and the Marvel comics.
 Even (No lie!) the infamous Holiday Special.
 There are also hints of what we know about the saga as it continues on past the destruction of the first Death Star.
 It makes one hope they will repeat this quality endeavor for the 40th anniversaries of The Empire Strikes Back and Return of the Jedi.

 Thank you to Penguin Random House for providing a copy of this book for review purposes.Powered by Sidelines